Adelehpoursadegh/Serial-Communication/README.md

 - Visualize stored data
 - View collected data

-The application is built using Python with Tkinter for the GUI, Matplotlib for plotting, and PySerial for serial communication.
+The application uses Python with Tkinter for the GUI, Matplotlib for plotting, and PySerial for serial communication.